Speaking Freely, Retiring Sen. Corker Warns GOP He Could Oppose Tax Plan

 At the marathon Senate Budget Committee hearing this week, Sen. Bob Corker, R-Tenn., strolled in like a man who had just quit his job and was ready to tell the boss what he really thinks.

-"I have difficulty putting that much energy in to discussing this budget document because this is some of the most meaningless work that we do here," Corker said with a sigh.
+"I have difficulty putting that much energy into discussing this budget document because this is some of the most meaningless work that we do here," Corker said with a sigh.
 "It has nothing to do with the chairman or the committee.
 It's a waste of time."

 Corker announced last week he plans to retire at the end of this Congress.
 He's never been slow to voice his opinions — even ones that go against the party line — but he seems to be speaking even more freely since he announced he won't run for re-election.